Joko Widodo: Controversial appointments

-Jokowi was strongly criticized after appointing HM Prasetyo as attorney general, because HM Prasetyo is considered not to have sufficient experience in the prosecutor's office and is considered to be entrusted to a political party.
-He was also considered inconsistent because he appointed Airlangga Hartarto, General Chairman of Golkar as Minister of Industry, after initially asking the minister not to hold concurrent positions as a political party administrator.
-Previously, Puan Maharani also served as Chair of the PDI-P Central Committee for some time while serving as Coordinating Minister for Human Development and Cultural Affairs.
+Jokowi was strongly criticised after appointing HM Prasetyo as attorney general, as Prasetyo was seen as lacking sufficient experience in the prosecutor's office and as being closely tied to a political party.
+He was also seen as inconsistent when he appointed Airlangga Hartarto, the general chairman of Golkar, as minister of industry after initially asking ministers not to hold concurrent positions as party administrators.
+Previously, Puan Maharani had also served for a time as chair of the PDI-P Central Committee while holding office as Coordinating Minister for Human Development and Cultural Affairs.

-Jokowi again attracted widespread controversy and protests from various elements of society when he proposed Commissioner General Budi Gunawan to the DPR in mid-January 2015 as the sole candidate for National Police Chief.
-Budi Gunawan was considered as having a bad record of being a police and was once an aide to former president Megawati Sukarnoputri which was considered as politics of "returning favor."
-A day before he was confirmed as a candidate by the DPR, he was named a suspect by the Corruption Eradication Commission in the alleged fat bank account case.
-President Jokowi then decided to postpone his inauguration as National Police Chief until the legal process involving Budi Gunawan was completed and appointed Deputy National Police Chief Commissioner General Badrodin Haiti to carry out the daily duties of National Police Chief.
-In the end, Badrodin Haiti was officially appointed as National Police Chief by President Jokowi on April 17, 2015, then replaced by Tito Karnavian, while Budi Gunawan assumed the position of Head of BIN.
-Because of his decision to not nominate Budi Gunawan as a candidate for the Chief of the National police, he was jeered by PDI-P party cadres.
+Jokowi again drew widespread controversy and protests when he proposed Commissioner General Budi Gunawan to the DPR in mid-January 2015 as the sole candidate for National Police Chief.
+Budi Gunawan was regarded by critics as having a poor record in the police and, as a former aide to Megawati Sukarnoputri, his nomination was seen by some as an act of political repayment.
+A day before the DPR confirmed him as a candidate, he was named a suspect by the Corruption Eradication Commission in an alleged fat bank account case.
+Jokowi then postponed his inauguration as National Police Chief until the legal process involving Budi Gunawan was completed, and appointed Deputy National Police Chief Commissioner General Badrodin Haiti to carry out the office's daily duties.
+Badrodin Haiti was officially appointed National Police Chief on 17 April 2015, and was later replaced by Tito Karnavian, while Budi Gunawan became head of BIN.
+Because of his decision not to proceed with Budi Gunawan's appointment as National Police Chief, Jokowi was jeered by PDI-P cadres.